The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Thought Experiment II: The Black-Hole Thinker

-Imagine a civilization that builds an immense superintelligence close to a black hole because the local energy density is extraordinary.
+Imagine a civilization that builds an immense cognitive system close to a black hole because the local energy density is extraordinary.
 From the system’s own perspective, it may think rapidly and deeply.
 But from the perspective of the outer civilization, every second of its thought may correspond to a much longer interval in the external world.

 For some classes of problems, this is acceptable.
 If the task is proving deep mathematics, exploring abstract theory, or running long-horizon simulations, then extreme local throughput may still be valuable even if externally desynchronized.